Freedom of religion in Asia by country: Societal attitudes

-Religiously motivated violent extremists target individuals whom they label as "secularists" for harassment and violence, up to and including murder.
-Non-governmental organizations have reported that the government encourages this activity, and that the extremists have targeted employees of human rights organizations.
+In 2022, non-governmental organizations reported incidents of people who are seen as “secularists” or “apostates” receiving death threats, as well as community pressure on women to wear hijabs and self-censorship by media outlets on matters related to Islam.

 Incidents

 Following the killing of secular blogger Yameen Rasheed in 2017, the president Abdulla Yameen issued a statement that criticized "anti-Islamic" bloggers and condoned the killing, saying that "hate speech" could cause "certain elements" within society to "do anything to these people".

-The government of Maldives has issued court summons to expatriates for posting "anti-Islamic" content online.
+In the past, the government of Maldives has issued court summons to expatriates for posting "anti-Islamic" content online.

 Mongolia

-The Constitution of Mongolia provides for freedom of religion, and the Mongolian Government generally respects this right in practice; however, the law somewhat limits proselytism, and some religious groups have faced bureaucratic harassment or been denied registration.
+The Constitution of Mongolia provides for freedom of religion, and the Mongolian Government generally respects this right in practice; however, the law limits proselytism, and some religious groups have faced bureaucratic difficulties regarding registration.
 There have been few reports of societal abuses or discrimination based on religious belief or practice.

+In 2023, the country was scored 4 out of 4 for religious freedom.

-Myanmar (Burma)
+Myanmar

 Every year since 1999 the U.S. State Department has designated Myanmar as a country of particular concern with regard to religious freedom.
 Muslims, and particularly Muslims of the Rohingya ethnic group, face discrimination at the hands of the Buddhist majority, often with governmental indifference or even active encouragement.